chewrocca/docker-machine-utils/README.md

 #### Description:
 Create virtual machines using docker-machine with VirtualBox or Digital Ocean

-> Must have [VirtualBox](https://www.virtualbox.org) installed or a [Digital Ocean](https://www.digitalocean.com) account or a [Google Cloud Platform](https://cloud.google.com) account.
+> Must have [VirtualBox](https://www.virtualbox.org) installed or an [AWS](https://aws.amazone.com), a [Digital Ocean](https://www.digitalocean.com) account, or a [Google Cloud Platform](https://cloud.google.com) account.
 You must have `doctl` installed if you're using Digital Ocean or `gcloud` for for Google Cloud Platform.
+If you're using AWS having `aws cli` could be beneficial.

 #### Create Virtual Machines:
 Argument must be 'virtualbox', 'do' or 'gce', second argument is number of machines to create (defaults to 1 vm).